michaeldyrynda/founder-style/source/views.md

 </ul>
 ```

 Control structures should not be surrounded by, or contain spaces.
+Whilst this is not necessarily "better" or "worse" than alternatives, it is a stylistic choice of formatting for projects based on [Founder](https://github.com/michaeldyrynda/founder).

 ```
 // Good